-Welcome to the final installment of a four-part blog series where we focus on using Trello, a lightweight, and easy to configure tool, to manage and simplify your software development lifecycle (SDLC).
+Welcome to the final instalment of our blog series where we focus on using Trello, the lightweight and easy to configure tool, to manage and simplify your software development lifecycle (SDLC).

-Now that we have our features have decomposed our teams and developed the product increment.
-It is now time to deploy and release our fantastic work.
-In this final installment of our four-part blog series, we will cover release management, focusing on using Trello for:
+Now we have our features, have broken-down our teams, and developed the product increment it is now time to deploy and release our fantastic work.

 Release planning with Trello

 In part 4, we completed our sprint, you can view our sprint board below.

 As you can see, we now have four stories in our "Done" column.
 You will also notice the story points which are now complete.

 How can we identify which sprint our increment belongs to?
 To work this out, we will use the Custom Fields power-up by Trello.
 Being true to Trello, this power-up is lightweight, super easy to configure and has multiple options for the many different kinds of custom fields you can create.

 One drawback with this power-up however, is that you cannot filter fields.
 Filtering, in general, is quite limited in Trello.
 For the sprint name field, I used the drop-down custom field option.